-14.3 STAIRS
+14.2 STAIRS

 The stairs were used several times during the inspection.
-The stair components are properly installed with exceptions noted below.
+The stair components are properly installed and no deficiencies were noted during use.

 The stair railing baluster spacing is too wide.
 This is a hazard for small children.
 The baluster spacing should be reduced as a safety upgrade.
 Current standards require that a 4" sphere not pass through the railing.